 How graphic design can (and will) save your life

-The exhibition unfortunately has ended, yet is a constant reminder of the important role graphic design plays in constructing and communicating healthcare messages around the world.
+Comprising over 200 objects including hard-hitting posters, illuminated pharmacy signs and digital teaching aids the exhibition is a constant reminder of the important role graphic design plays in constructing and communicating healthcare messages around the world.

 "There are some really playful examples … In the education section, we have some children's pop-up books where show us all about the human body.
-They are very accessible, very colorful … but we also have plague notices from the 15th century and cholera broadsheets”.
+They are very accessible, very colorful … but we also have plague notices from the 15th century and cholera broadsheets."

 "Can Graphic Design Save Your Life?" is on at the Wellcome Collection in London until Jan.
 14, 2018.